Hickok Belt: History

-A group of 200 sportswriters throughout the U.S. selected monthly winners, with an annual winner (who received the belt) selected from those honorees.
+A group of 200 sportswriters throughout the U.S. selected monthly winners, with an athlete of the year selected from those honorees.
 (Note: Annual voting does not appear to have been strictly limited to monthly winners, as 1951 annual voting included Bobby Thomson, Stan Musial, Joe DiMaggio, and Terry Sawchuk, none of whom were a monthly winner during 1951.)
 For the first 21 years, from 1950 to 1970, the belt was awarded in Rochester at the annual Rochester Press-Radio Club dinner.
 After the Hickok company was taken over by the Tandy Corporation, the award was presented in larger cities such as Chicago or New York.
-After the 1976 annual award was presented, monthly awards were issued through October 1977 (naming a September winner), then halted.
-The award remained dormant till 2012 when the Hickok Belt was awarded to LeBron James.
+After the 1976 annual award was presented, monthly awards were issued through October 1977 (naming a winner for the prior month), then halted.
+The award remained dormant until being revived in 2012.

 During the first 27 years the annual award was presented, it was won 15 times by baseball players, five times by football players, four times by boxers, and three times by golfers.
 The only two-time winner was Sandy Koufax, in 1963 and 1965.

 Revival

 In 2010, Tony Liccione, the president of the Rochester Boxing Hall of Fame, announced plans to reinstate the Hickok Belt starting in 2012.
-The mold for the belt used from 1951 onward (Note: The first belt, in 1950, misspelled S. Rae Hickok as S. Ray Hickok.) was found and planned to be used again.
-Liccione invited the 18 surviving belt winners (except O. J. Simpson, who at the time was incarcerated in Nevada) to the Comeback Dinner, which was held on October 16, 2011, at St. John Fisher College.
+The mold for the belt used from 1951 onward (Note: The first belt, in 1950, was engraved as the Ray Hickok Award, rather than the S. Rae Hickok Award engraving seen on later belts.) was found and planned to be used again.
+Liccione invited the 18 surviving belt winners (except O. J. Simpson, who at the time was incarcerated in Nevada) to a "comeback dinner", which was held on October 16, 2011, at St. John Fisher College in Rochester.
+Attendees included Johnny Antonelli, Carmen Basilio (1957 winner), Jim Brown (1964 winner), George Chuvalo, Meadowlark Lemon, and Bob Turley (1958 winner).

-Since being re-established in 2012, the award has been based on a vote by the National Sports Media Association; however, there have been no public award ceremonies or belt presentations.
-A 20-member panel chooses one athlete each month, with the 12 monthly winners being eligible for the award at the end of the calendar year.
+Upon being re-established in 2012, the award was based on a vote by the National Sports Media Association; however, there were no public award ceremonies or belt presentations.
+A 20-member panel selected one athlete each month, with the 12 monthly winners being eligible for the annual award.

-From 2012 through the 2023 award, five winners have been basketball players, four have been baseball players, two have been football players, and one has been a swimmer.
+For the 2012–2024 belts, five winners have been basketball players, five have been baseball players, two have been football players, and one has been a swimmer.
 There have been three two-time winners: LeBron James, Patrick Mahomes, and Shohei Ohtani.

+Tony Liccione died in February 2025.
+Monthly awards since that time are lacking, leaving the future of the annual award uncertain.